1995 British Isles heatwave: Ireland

 While temperatures were lower, Ireland experienced a similar weather pattern to that of the United Kingdom during the summer of 1995.

 The Valentia Observatory and the weather station at Phoenix Park both recorded a daily mean temperature of 16.6 C, and it was the warmest summer for over a century.

 Kilkenny recorded a total of 27 days with temperatures over 25 C during the heat wave, compared to the 2.5 days that the town usually records, and was one of the hottest parts of the country during the heatwave, recording a maximum temperature of 30.8 C. Like the United Kingdom, Ireland received exceptionally low rainfall, and it was the driest summer on record for the weather stations at Malin Head, Casement Aerodrome and Cork Airport.
 The overall rainfall recorded during the summer at Phoenix Park was only 65.1 mm.

 The highest temperature recorded during the heatwave was 31.5 C and was measured at Oak Park in County Carlow on 2 August.
-It is currently Ireland's hottest August temperature reading, equalling the measurement at Ballybrittas in County Laois on 3 August 1975.